 Every year during move-out, ASU students find that they have accumulated more stuff than they can deal with.
 Stuff they don’t want anymore.
 Stuff they don’t have space for.
 Stuff that doesn’t belong in the landfill.

 Ditch the Dumpster does something good with all that stuff – reusing everything that can be reused, and repurposing or recycling the rest – all for the benefit of local children and families.

 Donate small items.
-Look for Swift donation bins.
+Look for Big Brother Big Sister bins.

 Drop off large items.
 Look for collection areas in your hall.

 Our mission is to produce meaningful change: diverting waste from the landfill, supporting local non-profit organizations, and educating the ASU community about waste, recycling, and meeting social needs.
 Our vision is to be a university that produces zero-waste, that is socially embedded through community partnerships, and whose graduates genuinely desire to transform society.

 Begins Earth Day, April 22 and runs through May 10th